jormcintosh/e-commerce-performance-analysis-dashboard-/README.md

 Sneakers are the biggest revenue driver despite not being the top in quantity → higher price point.
 App orders dominate, suggesting strong mobile engagement.
 Los Angeles County alone accounts for ~33% of total revenue → huge regional concentration.
-Delivery is generally fast, but outliers (14 days) which can account for the lower end customer ratings (may need further investigation).
+Delivery is generally fast, but there are outliers (14 days) which can account for the lower end customer ratings (may need further investigation).

 1. Sales Performance